The Intervention Process

 How To Stage An Intervention

 Your friend or loved one has become entangled in the horrible web of substance abuse, and you don’t want to see them like this.
-Staging an intervention is the only way to truly help them when they reach the point of utter addiction.
+Staging an intervention is a way to help them when they reach the point of utter addiction.
 There are certain keys to planning a successful intervention and helping your loved one.

 Plan It Properly